 ARTICLES

-No matter which trend you choose on Valentine’s Day, the most important thing is that nothing else can better express affection than flowers.
+No matter which trend you choose, nothing else can better express sentiments more than flowers, fresh or dried.

 Valentine

 Whether you're single or all loved up, the most romantic day of the year is creeping up on us again - Valentine's Day.
-And with it comes a desire to reach into our pockets and shower our loved ones with romantic gestures and gifts.
-So what can we expect to see for this year's Valentine's Day?
+One thing is certain, with Valentine's Day, comes a desire to go all out and spend to serenade our loved ones with love and desirable gifts.
+So what should you expect during this year's Valentine's Day?

 For many, Valentine's Day includes spoiling our beloved with breakfast in bed or a delicious dinner and presenting them with chocolates, flowers, cards, and other gifts.
 For retailers and florists, it's the first big spending frenzy after the holiday season.
-The importance of this celebration has picked up during the corona pandemic when love was much needed.
-And because of that 'wave of love' Valentine's Day has secured its position even more; billions will be spent on celebrating the most romantic day of the year.
+The importance of this celebration has gained prominence for decades and undoubtedly it is the most significant day in the floral business.

 Because Valentine's Day is celebrated in so many countries across the globe, everyone approaches the holiday a little bit differently.
-In fact, there is still a large number of countries and populations that don't celebrate this day at all.
-But the rule is, you can't go wrong with a bouquet of red roses and a box of chocolates - a classic and timeless gift that seems to never decrease in popularity.
+There is still a large number of countries like Pakistan, Saudi Arabia, and Indonesia that don't celebrate this day at all.
+But the rule is, you can't go wrong with a bouquet of red roses and a box of chocolates - a classic and timeless gift that seems to never decrease in popularity or value.

 According to several surveys and studies, 35-40% of shoppers opt for floral gifts to celebrate Valentine's.
-And yes, roses remain the most popular flowers to gift, with red roses taking the top spot (around 70% of roses sold for Valentine's Day are red), followed by white roses and pink roses.
+And yes, roses remain the most popular flowers to gift, with red roses taking center stage (around 70% of roses sold for Valentine's Day are red), followed by white roses and pink roses.

-It’s no secret that the floral industry has a strong link to Valentine’s Day.
+It’s no secret that the floral industry has a strong link and excitement about Valentine’s Day, due to the business gains it brings.
 Flowers may have declined in popularity a little bit these past couple of years, but they are still one of the most chosen gifts.
 And while there's nothing wrong with a beautiful bouquet of long-stemmed red roses, there are more trends that affect what we buy for Valentine's.
 Let's dive into some popular floral trends that are making their way into the most romantic day of the year.

-Classy.
-Sophisticated.
-Relaxed.
-Warm.
-Approachable.
-Adventurous.
-Fun.
-There's a sense of flexibility that dominates the floral trends of 2023.
-Trends that radiate with style, and you'll see it in everything from the timeless glamour of traditional arrangements to the abundance of wildflower bouquets that add earthy beauty to your world.
+Classy, sophisticated, relaxed, warm, approachable, adventurous, and fun.
+There's a sense of flexibility and immense creativity.
+Trends that radiate with style, and color, and you'll see it in everything from the timeless glamour of traditional arrangements to the abundance of wildflower bouquets that add earthy beauty to your world.
 The combination of dried materials with fresh flowers is by far one of the most popular trends at the moment.
-From tinted flowers to colored dried ones, it's all allowed in our contemporary floristry world.

 Rich, Vibrant Colors